JohnElmLabs/MagicLinkAuth/README.md

 2. Log out of the account (Sign out button at top right of home page)
 3. Navigate to [http://localhost:4000/users/log_in](http://localhost:4000/users/log_in)
 4. Enter email and click "Send me a link"
-5. Navigate to the mailbox [http://localhost:4000/dev/mailbox](http://localhost:4000/dev/mailbox)
+5. Navigate to the mailbox [http://localhost:4000/dev/mailbox](http://localhost:4000/dev/mailbox) and find the magic link email
-6. Copy and paste the magic sign in URL
+6. Navigate to the sign in URL contained in the email
 7. Done!